 Morgan said most parents will not be willing to provide their children with their account numbers and passwords.
 So, she recommends that you ask your parents to make a list of accounts or use “The What If … Workbook” to record important financial information and store it in a fireproof safe in their home along with their Social Security card, passport, deeds and other important documents.

+Just as it is important to know when to have these conversations, it is important to know when not to.
 The key to having any conversation about money is establishing trust.
 You don’t want to talk to your parents about their estate if you’ve recently argued with them or haven’t demonstrated to them that you can be financially responsible, said Nemzoff.
+You have to prove to them that you can handle your own finances and that they can trust you with theirs.
+Note, this may take time.

-Nor do you want to ask about their finances at times of turmoil, such as the recent drop in the stock market, Morgan said.
+While it makes sense in a lot of ways, Morgan advises against asking your parents about their finances at times of turmoil, such as the recent drop in the stock market.
 Your parents might think you’re touching on the topic only because you’re concerned about whether there will be money left for you.
+If possible, wait until things are “normal” to have big conversations about their estate.
+Chances are, they’ll appreciate that you are approaching them when they’re not in a tight spot.